priscillaka/AI-Agents-Hackathon/code_explanation.md

 ## Purpose

-This is a web-based AI Expense Assistant, built for a hackathon.
+This is a web-based DFW chatbox, built for a hackathon.
 Users interact via a chat interface to ask questions about expense policies (e.g., meal limits, travel costs), powered by an Azure AI agent.

 ---